-/WRITE\BINARY=binary\file
+/WRITE BINARY=binary file

 Stores the output of TCPDUMP in a file.
-Use this qualifier to "record" the TCPDUMP information until you press Ctrl/Y. After recording the output of a TCPDUMP session, use /READ\BINARY to read in the binary file for examination.
+Use this qualifier to "record" the TCPDUMP information until you press Ctrl+Y. After recording the output of a TCPDUMP session, use /READ\BINARY to read in the binary file for examination.

 You can use /WRITE\BINARY with /FILE\FORMAT=SNIFFER to generate output automatically formatted for display on version 2.0 Network General sniffers.
 This feature permits sites to analyze Network General analyzer, rather than only examining the TCPDUMP packets.
-(TCPVIEW also provides the ability to analyze packet traces.)

-This example displays all traffic addressed to or transmitted from host OL.SLG.COM.
+This example displays all traffic addressed to or transmitted from host OL.EXAMPLE.COM.

-'''

-$ MULTINET TCPDUMP HOST OL.SLG.COM

-18:56:24.25 BIG.SLG.COM.x11 > OL.SLG.COM.1030:.ack 21527130 win 4096.
+\$ MULTINET TCPDUMP HOST OL.EXAMPLE.COM 18:56:24.25 BIG.EXAMPLE.COM.x11 > OL.EXAMPLE.COM.1030:.ack 2152730 win 4096.

-'''

-This example displays all traffic between local hosts and hosts at the network IRIS-ETHER at flowers.
+This example displays all traffic between local hosts and hosts at the network IRIS-ETHER.

-\$ MULTINET TCPDUMP NET IRIS-ETHER
+\$ MULTINET TCPDUMP NET IRIS-ETHER . . .

-This example displays all FTP traffic being sent to host BETTY.URUB.EDU.
+This example displays all FTP traffic being sent to host BETTY.EXAMPLE.EDU.

-'''

-$ MULTINET TCPDUMP -

-DST HOST BETTY.URUB.EDU AND (PORT FTP OR PORT FTP-DATA)
+\$ MULTINET TCPDUMP \$ DST HOST BETTY.EXAMPLE.EDU AND (PORT FTP OR PORT FTP-DATA)

-'''